BartMassey/wordle5/README.md

 and that Rust's `count_ones()` intrinsic provides easy access to it.

-A bunch of stuff that might either slow things down or just make them less convenient has been hidden behind Rust `feature` gates and must be turned on at compile time.
+Convenience features that might slow things down slightly have been hidden behind Rust `feature` gates and must be turned on at compile time.
 See below for specifics.

 ## Performance

-My solution is blazingly fast, solving the standard problem in about 8ms single-threaded on my Ryzen 9 3900X desktop.
+My solution is blazingly fast, solving the standard problem in about 7ms single-threaded on my Ryzen 9 3900X desktop.

 The comment thread on this
 [YouTube video](https://youtu.be/Y37WiO55bxs) seems to be